richardschoen/MonoOniSamples/MonoMailSend/MonoMailSend/README.md

 <br>

 **Program parameters
-From email address
+From email address.<br>
-One or more To email addresses delimited by semicolon;.
+One or more To email addresses delimited by semicolon;.<br>
-One or more Cc email addresses delimited by semicolon;.
+One or more Cc email addresses delimited by semicolon;.<br>
-One or more Bcc email addresses delimited by semicolon;.
+One or more Bcc email addresses delimited by semicolon;.<br>
-Subject line - Enter email subject line.
+Subject line - Enter email subject line.<br>
 Body text - Enter body text message.
-If you enter a <CRLF> tag in the text it will be expanded to a CR/LF in the text.
+If you enter a <CRLF> tag in the text it will be expanded to a CR/LF in the text.<br>
-Body file - If the file exists the text will get appended after the body text or if body text is blank, this is the message.
+Body file - If the file exists the text will get appended after the body text or if body text is blank, this is the message.<br>
-SMTP host name or IP address (smtp.office365.com, smtp.gmail.com, etc.)
+SMTP host name or IP address (smtp.office365.com, smtp.gmail.com, etc.)<br>
-SMTP port - 25/587, etc.
+SMTP port - 25/587, etc.<br>
-SMTP authentication type - none, auto ????
+SMTP authentication type - none, auto, sslonconnect, starttls, starttlswhenavailable.
+Normally use non for non-auth and auto for authenticated.
+See Mailkit docs with any deeper questions.<br>
-SMTP authentication enabled - True/False
+SMTP authentication enabled - True/False<br>
 SMTP user if authentication enabled.
-Otherwise leave blank.
+Otherwise leave blank.<br>
 SMTP password if authentication enabled.
-Otherwise leave blank.
+Otherwise leave blank.<br>

 **Running the program from a PASE or QSHELL command line screen**<br>
 `cd /MonoOniSamples/MonoMailSend/MonoMailSend/bin/Debug (or the directory where the EXE was created.)`